IceHe/lib/mac/setup-guide.md

     Assume that you are an experienced Mac user and a software developer, so I can focus on the procedure and skip the unnecessary descriptions

-    _e.g. the softwares' introductions & usages and development knowledge_
+    _e.g. the softwares' introductions, their usages and development knowledge_

 -   **OOTB - Out Of The Box** - 开箱即用